cu-mkp/manuscript-object/sandbox/categories.md

 ### Notes and Observations and Why is This Interesting?

+**Casting:**
-- Casting: The largest category is found throughout the entire manuscript, but clustering of entries can be seen in the second half, especially after fol.
+- The largest category is found throughout the entire manuscript, but clustering of entries can be seen in the second half, especially after fol.
 115r or so.

+**Painting:**
-- Painting: There is a distinct cluster of entries around the 60s.
+- There is a distinct cluster of entries around the 60s.
 This seems to start with [fol.
 56v, "Painter"](https://edition640.makingandknowing.org/#/folios/56v/f/56v/tl), a relatively long entry which covers a wide variety of topics:
-     - pigments
-     - binding media
+     - pigments: "Vermilion ground by itself is wan and pale"
+     - binding media: "In distemper do not mix your different colors together"
-     - tools: "For palettes to paint, ivory is excellent..."
+     - tools: "For palettes to paint, ivory is excellent"
-     - geographical practices: "The Italians soften by hatching with a large flattened paintbrush..."
+     - geographical practices: "The Italians soften by hatching with a large flattened paintbrush"
+- There is a section which appears in the continuation on fol.
+57r that may provide further evidence that the author-practitioner's main focus, or perhaps his main area of expertise, is casting.
+Even in an entry about various painting techniques and materials, he draws immediate connection back to casting (bold has been added for emphasis and does not appear in the original):
+     - "...Lake takes long to dry in oil and for that reason one must **grind some glass** with it.
+But one needs to choose cristallin because it is cleaner.
+And because it would be too difficult to grind by itself, one must redden it on the fire, then when entirely red throw it into cold water, & it will crumble & pulverize easily for grinding it afterward.
+Being well ground it with a lot of water, **it resembles ground lead white**, but for all this it has no body. **I think it would be good for casting**."

-which also corresponds to a section with very few casting entries.
+- The clustering of painting entries also corresponds to a section with very few casting entries.
 Is this a general trend?
 It seems to be that where there are painting entries there are no casting entries and vice versa.

+**Use of a Scribe?**
+- While the great majority of the manuscript is written in one hand, there are a few instances of a different hand, including a number of sequential entries

 manuscript/document/folio sequence
 sequentially